Investor insights from Lead Investor – Marko Oolo

 One of Funderbeam’s key strengths is our ability to put together investors from all over the world in one syndicate.
 What are your favourite cities and why?

 One of my favourite cities besides Tallinn and Tartu is Lisbon, which stands out from the rest as I had an opportunity to live there for a year.
 I chose to go there mostly because of the weather — it is the hottest capital in Europe.
 Spent the year studying, surfing, and playing basketball.

 What book/podcast do you most frequently recommend to friends and family and why?

-In the context of startups and investing I would recommend a book which every startup investor should read — “Angel” by Jason Calacanis.
-Overall there are classics which every person should read — “Why we sleep” by Matthew Walker and “Factfulness” by Rosling family.
+In the context of startups and investing I would recommend a book that every startup investor should read — “Angel” by Jason Calacanis.
+Overall there are classics that every person should read — “Why we sleep” by Matthew Walker and “Factfulness” by the Rosling family.

 From podcasts, I run my own podcast, called “Investeerimisklubi Podcast”.
 Therefore this is something I would recommend.

 Tell us something people are surprised to learn about you.